unleashit/npm-library/packages/login/readme.md

     .matches(/^[a-zA-Z0-9\._-]+$/, 'Enter a valid username')
     .max(56)
     .required(),
-  password: yup
+  password: yup.string().min(8).max(512).required(),
-    .string()
-    .min(8)
-    .max(512)
-    .required(),
 });
 ```

 ### CSS

 Basic namespaced (BEM) css can be imported: `import '@unleashit/login/dist/login.css'`.
 CSS Module support is baked in.
-If you use CSS Modules you can `import '@unleashit/login/dist/login.module.css'` or import your own custom module targeting the internal classes and pass to the `cssModuleStyles` prop.
+If you use CSS Modules you can `import '@unleashit/login/dist/login.module.css'` or import your own custom module targeting the internal classes and pass to the `cssModule` prop.
 Please see CSS in the main readme of the repo for more info.

 ### API